bcgov/moh-plr-fhir/input/pagecontent/index.md

 The PLR User Guide provides a detailed overview of the current PLR functionality.
 Please contact the [registry administrator](mailto:HLTH.REGISTRIESADMIN@gov.bc.ca) to request a copy of the User Guide.

+#### Conformance Requirements

+Conformance verbs - SHALL, SHOULD, MAY - used in this guide are defined in [FHIR Conformance Rules](http://hl7.org/fhir/conformance-rules.html#conflang).

 #### Data Absent Reason

-No form of data absent reason is supported; manadatory data must always be present.
+No form of data absent reason is supported; mandatory data must always be present.

 #### Must Support

-Beyond privacy and security PLR places no constraints on any element regarding the FHIR definition of MustSupport.
-I.e. This guide will not mark any field as MustSupport or make clear exactly what kind of 'support' is required.
-For example, expired records are evident by examining the effective start and end dates.
-A PLR user may choose to discard expired records, or use the last expired record as it is the 'best' record they have, but PLR doesn't require either of those actions, to support the record's effective dates, be executed.
+All of the PLR Profiles include elements that are marked as 'Must Support'.
+For the purposes of this guide, Must Support is intended to represent those fields that will be exchanged between client applications and the PLR server.
+Client applications who are receving PLR information SHALL be able to receive all fields marked as Must Support without raising an exception.
+When sending information to the PLR server, client applications SHOULD be able to send any fields marked as Must Support, with the additional expectation that they SHALL send any fields that they collect.

 The privacy and security requried to handle PLR data is fully described in the conformance guides.